 Of course, organizing interviews involving group-work activities are even more difficult and always long-lasting interviews, so allow yourself more time.

-The benefits are, you can evaluate a wide range of skills, also to evaluate skills and teamwork.
+The benefits are, you can evaluate a wide range of skills, and also evaluate skills and teamwork.

 It is certainly worth it to bring to a panel of interviews so you do not want to be missing some or the other.